apache/drill/_docs/sql-reference/data-types/020-date-time-and-timestamp.md

            TIME '12:23:34',
            TIMESTAMP '2008-2-23 12:23:34.456',
            INTERVAL '1' YEAR, INTERVAL '2' DAY,
-           DATE_ADD(DATE '2008-2-23', INTERVAL '1 10:20:30' DAY TO SECOND)
+           DATE_ADD(DATE '2008-2-23', INTERVAL '1 10:20:30' DAY TO SECOND),
            DATE_ADD(DATE '2010-2-23', 1)
-    FROM sys.version LIMIT 1;
+    FROM (VALUES (1));
     +-------------+-----------+--------------------------+---------+---------+------------------------+-------------+
     |   EXPR$0    |  EXPR$1   |          EXPR$2          | EXPR$3  | EXPR$4  |         EXPR$5         |   EXPR$6    |
     +-------------+-----------+--------------------------+---------+---------+------------------------+-------------+
     | 2008-02-23  | 12:23:34  | 2008-02-23 12:23:34.456  | P1Y     | P2D     | 2008-02-24 10:20:30.0  | 2010-02-24  |
     +-------------+-----------+--------------------------+---------+---------+------------------------+-------------+

-## INTERVALYEAR and INTERVALDAY
+## INTERVAL

-The INTERVALYEAR and INTERVALDAY types represent a period of time.
+The INTERVALYEAR and INTERVALDAY internal types represent a period of time.
 The INTERVALYEAR type specifies values from a year to a month.
 The INTERVALDAY type specifies values from a day to seconds.

 ### Interval in Data Source